daattali/beautiful-jekyll/6_contact.md

 subtitle: Contact
 ---

+**When to Visit Us**
 We know life can be hectic, so we've set up our schedule to be as accommodating as possible:
-Weekdays: Pop in anytime between 9 AM and 7 PM

-Saturdays & Sundays: We offer virtual consultations by appointment
+Weekdays: Pop in anytime between 9 AM and 7 PM Saturdays & Sunday : We offer virtual consultations by appointment

 Email: 	**kontakt@rakiyoga.de**